Correlation Matrices in Data Analysis with Pandas

 Data Analytics Certificate: Live & Hands-on, In NYC or Online, 0% Financing, 1-on-1 Mentoring, Free Retake, Job Prep.
 Named a Top Bootcamp by Forbes, Fortune, & Time Out.
 Noble Desktop.
 Learn More.

 But you can see there's, running down the diagonal here are all these 1.0s, right?
 Again, that's comparing horsepower to horsepower.
 They are perfectly correlated.
-But the other ones are more or less correlated.
+But the other values are more or less correlated.

 Horsepower doesn't seem to affect how much overall sales you have from selling that car.
 If we look at horsepower, and we go over to engine size, they're pretty correlated, which makes sense.
 The bigger the engine, the more horsepower it's going to have.